 “We recommend that you make these settings open to everyone.
 Otherwise, people you know may not be able to find you and that will make the site less useful for you.”

-We almost have to remind ourselves of what social networking actually means, and accept it for what it is.
-It is a structure for public activity.
-As the most popular identity portal the world has ever seen, Facebook’s crowning feature is the ability to find people from all walks of life, past and present.
-Its vast popularity is what enables lost connections and friendships to rekindle after years, perhaps even decades, of separation.
-To wish to deny that feature is to miss the point entirely of social networking.
+We almost have to remind ourselves that social networking is meant to be a public activity.
+As an identity portal, Facebook’s USP is finding people from all walks of life.
+Its popularity is what enables lost connections and friendships to rekindle after years of separation.
+To deny that feature is to miss the point of social networking.

-Why anybody posts sensitive information or media that could come back to haunt them is unfathomable.
-The public data that may circulate about users needn’t be so damaging.
-That films, music and books are scanned for targetted adverts, for example: affiliate programmes have worked that way for a long time.
-But why does sensitive information need to be shared on an open page?
-This needs to be broadly understood about use of the internet in general.
-If something inappropriate comes back to haunt someone (e.g. British tennis players in 2007), there is nobody else to blame.
+Why anybody posts anything that could come back to haunt them is unfathomable.
+The use of data for affiliate programmes and targeting has worked that way for a long time.
+But if something inappropriate comes back to haunt someone (e.g. British tennis players in 2007), there is nobody else to blame.
 Don’t blame a privacy setting – find some self-control.

-Numerous computer experts I know have said that only competent computer users should own PCs.
-It makes you wonder whether the same should be said of the internet, and social networking in particular.
-For a site like Facebook, a more complicated system can actually be beneficial in customising user preferences.
-It remains to be seen whether the simplification will prove more or less effective.
+Computer experts I know say that only competent users should own PCs.
+Perhaps it’s the same for the internet at large, and especially social networking.
+For a site like Facebook, a more complicated system can be beneficial in customising user preferences.
+It remains to be seen whether a simpler policy will prove any more effective.